-In addition, EMMA provides access to OpenAlex, which is a directory of links to a wealth of available Open Access content, including OA journal articles.
+In addition, EMMA provides access to OpenAlex, which is a directory of links to a wealth of available Open Access content, including OA journal articles, as well as to books available from the University of Michigan Press, provided via Bibliovault.
+It is expected that resources from other publishers using Bibliovault or similar services will be added.